[3.21] Vatinas' Spiders + HoP Guardian - CI, 70K armour, 1400 ES on block, millions of DPS

 The Writhing Jar

+We use two of those.
 We need to kill an enemy to raise spiders, and we use this flask to easily kill an enemy.
-I recommend using two, just to be 100% sure to always have spiders up during boss fights (which isn’t a problem since there are very few flasks that are useful on this build, and since we don’t need life flasks).
 Be aware that the flask charges used are a roll, and that you can buy a cheap one to start with, but you should aim for a good roll when you start min-maxing.